Calliopsis (bee): Nesting

-Nearly all female Calliopsis are solitary nesters, but they dig nests within aggregations near other females.
+Nearly all female Calliopsis are solitary nesters, but they locate nests within aggregations with other females.
 Nests are built in the form of horizontal tunnels connected to waterproofed chambers containing eggs and provisions stored by the mother bee.
-Each female of this genus digs a solitary underground nest, usually in compacted, dense soil and close to flowering plants that serve as food sources.
+Each female digs a solitary underground nest, usually in compacted, dense soil and close to flowering plants that serve as food sources.
 Calliopsis nesting aggregations can be as dense as 1,650 nests/m^2.

 The nest tunnels measure 7.5 mm maximum diameter and 13 mm long.
 Calliopsis bees build their nest the way they do to mitigate competition between males.
 Their nest is built for waterproof hazards to keep the soil dry until the ground evaporates.
-Although reported in a few other bee groups, Calliopsis are unusual in including aquatic nesters: Calliopsis pugionis emerged from nests that had been underwater for at least 3 months.
+Although reported in a few other bee groups, Calliopsis are unusual in that some species' nests can survive complete submersion: Calliopsis pugionis emerged from nests that had been underwater for at least 3 months.

 Species

 These 88 species belong to the genus Calliopsis.